cchurch/api-docs/source/includes/_sample_code.md

 curl --request POST https://login.eagleeyenetworks.com/g/aaa/authenticate --data 'username=[USERNAME]&password=[PASSWORD]'
 `

 The ‘–request’ flag specifies the type of request and can be set to GET, POST, PUT, and DELETE.
 The ‘data’ flag species the parameters of the API query.
-Upon running this command with valid credentials, we receive a Json formatted response, containing a key/value pair for ‘token’, which will look something like this.
+Upon running this command with valid credentials, we receive a Json-formatted response, containing a key/value pair for ‘token’, which will look something like this.

 `
 { “token”: “YrZF/8jf7W0rKcqNTugqidq…………4dZWeNOcNsuenTXc9fQVtvp2vI75g==” }